 Without leads, your business won’t grow.
 In short, leads turned into customers is one of the most essential things for your business.

-That said, your main goal should be to consistently obtaining new leads.
+That said, your main goal should be to consistently obtain new leads.

 To succeed, you should have the ability to spark the interests of your potential customers and guide them in every step of the purchasing process.